 Every Catholic church has the fourteen Stations of the Cross displayed prominently on the walls.
 Why is this?

-Jesus, at the time when you were condemned and sentenced to death, no Gospel had been compiled and no theological treatises had been written to expound on what you were doing.
+Jesus, at the time when you were sentenced to die cruelly by crucifixion, no Gospel had been compiled and no theological treatises had been written to expound on what you were doing.
 You faced your sacrifice silently, offering no explanation to anyone.
 Never once did you look for sympathy.
 You knew what you had to do, and did it for the eternal benefit of all.

 Jesus, you were insulted, beaten, and made to shoulder the cross.
 The spectators regarded you as a disgraced failure.
 No matter what people thought, you persisted on your sacred mission without telling your foes you were doing the greatest good for them.
 You bore no bitterness; you did not fight back.
 You remained constantly meek and humble of heart.
 You cared not for praise or human recognition.